mindy-zheng/Spotify-Re-Wrapped/README.md

 # Spotify-Re-Wrappeed

 The Spotify wrapped feature is one of my favorite playlists Spotify has to offer.
-And while it certainly is special to revisit the songs and artists that connected with me the most at the end of every year, I geek out over music statistics.
-Espeically my own.
-So I decided to create a Spotify wrapped (re-wrapped!) to track my most listened songs continously throughout the year.
+This code allows data to be scrapped from a recent, 6-month, and all time period and neatly imported to a google spreadsheet.